 We're All In This Together.

-Five Simple Steps to Keep Your Canola Ready for Export

-Only apply pesticides that are registered for use on canola in Canada and won’t create trade concerns.
-Registration of a pesticide doesn’t guarantee that it is acceptable to export customers.
-One challenge is that registration can pre-date the establishment of maximum residue limits (MRLs) in major export markets, and in some cases this can create a market risk.
-Talk with your grain buyer before you spray to ensure the pesticides you’re using are acceptable to your customers.

-2. Always Read and Follow the Label

-*Now:* We're All In This Together.

 Five Simple Steps to Keep Your Canola Ready for Market

 Only apply pesticides that are both registered for use on canola in Canada and won’t create trade concerns.
 Talk to your grain buyer to ensure the products you are using are acceptable to both domestic and export customers.

 2. Always Read and Follow the Label